BooleanWhale/animal-dex/README.md

 - Change image logic to use a state for the image URL
 - Add placeholder image when image URL === ''
 - Add images for custom search options
-- Add header with indicator of current search step
 - Style layout with CSS grid
 - Style app with Pokedex theme
 - Updated Lifespan disclaimer to be (!) popup